 Serve cold with some sushi rice or noodles and your favorite main dish and enjoy!

-How To Store and Reheat Din Tai Fung Cucumber Salad
+How To Store Din Tai Fung Cucumber Salad

 So this recipe will make about 2 servings, so you'll probably be able to finish it off in one sitting.